The Counselling Process

 For counselling to be effective you have to be committed to the process and attend on a regular basis, preferably weekly.

-If you have any further questions please get in touch.
+If you have any questions about booking in or any further questions please get in touch.

 Frequently Asked Questions